Rashnain/BetterUI/README.md

 ## Features

-The reason I created this theme was for me to personalize my Discord experience, so it includes this features :
+The reason I created this theme was for me to personalize my Discord experience, it includes this features :

-* Takes advantages of the whole screen for things like parameters
+* Takes advantage of the whole screen for things like parameters
 * Removes the upper bar where is located the Discord logo and integrates the buttons aside the help button
 * Increase the size of user profiles
 * Background images of server's invite aren't cropped